-But go ahead, Don, say whatever the hell you like, in private.
+So go ahead, Don, and continue to state your opinion in private.
+That causes minimal or no immediate harm.
 I just don’t understand why you’re so damn proud of it.

 And while I’m on this particular rant, let me take this opportunity to bemoan the hegemony of professional sports.
 (Sportsarchy?)

 Hockey may be your national identity, fellow Canadian, but it ain’t mine.
 Please note that there are at least several of us who are not knuckle-dragging homophobes with no front teeth.